jython/jython/README.txt

 See ACKNOWLEDGMENTS for details about Jython's copyright, license, contributors, and mailing lists; and NEWS for detailed release notes, including bugs fixed, backwards breaking changes, and new features.
-Thanks go to Google for sponsoring Stefan Richthofer for the Google Summer of Code; there are so many others to thank, but Stefan's work proved instrumental for getting 2.7.1 out, all in preparation for his actual work on JyNI for the summer of 2017 (http://jyni.org/).
-Motivation helps!
-We also deeply thank all who contribute to Jython, including - but not limited to - bug reports, patches, pull requests, documentation changes, support emails, and fantastic conversation on Freenode at #jython.
+We sincerely thank all who contribute to Jython, including - but not limited to - bug reports, patches, pull requests, documentation changes, support emails, and fantastic conversation on Freenode at
+#jython.
 Join us there for your questions and answers!